YashIsTheBest247/Genblaze/README.md

 ## Performance

-A short renders in roughly **35 s** (measured, 20 s video, 2 scenes); a 60 s video with three video scenes takes about 95 s.
+A short renders in roughly **35 s** (measured, 20 s video, 2 scenes); a 60 s video with seven scenes, three of them video, takes about **120 s** — each clip is transcoded to the output frame once before assembly, which is what keeps peak memory flat as the video gets longer.

 | Stage | Time | Note |
 |---|---|---|